Welcome to the Metro Bistrot!

 Another cook and proprietor of the Metro is Jay Livernois who is of French Canadian descent.
-Jay was born in Southbridge and lives on the family farm with Marie-Paule on the top of Lebanon Hill (but in Woodstock) that his Livernois great-grandfather bought.
+Jay was born in Southbridge and lives on the family farm with Marie-Paule on the top of Lebanon Hill (but in Woodstock) that his Livernois great-grandfather Joseph bought.

 He is the overall manager and is present most of the time in the front of the bistrot where he assembles and inspects each plate before it is served.
-Jay places an emphasis on fresh, mostly local ingredients for the food in the bistrot and changes the menu weekly and sometimes daily according to what is available at the markets or what he can forage from local fields and gardens when it is not winter.
+Jay places an emphasis on fresh, mostly local ingredients for the food in the bistrot and changes the menu weekly and sometimes daily according to what is available at the markets or what he can forage from local fields, lakes, streams and gardens.
 He shops at markets everyday, going from Morse's to Le grand lapin or Le grand ygrec or Ed Stearns in Charlton and to Hartford's Restaurant Depot throughout the week.
 If you live in the area, do not be surprised to see him rushing through a local store's aisle or parking lot.

 Also, each day, usually for lunch, he will feature at a specially priced a dish created from the best in local products with his particular knowledge of French food and how to prepare it.
 There is also a prix fixte menu of three courses usually incorporating this dish for a very reasonable price.

 Finally, it is necessary to mention that the other partners in the Metro Bistrot are Jonathan and Lisa Krach of The Vienna Inn and Restaurant in Southbridge.
 Without their knowledge, vision, and work, the Metro would not have come to exist in Southbridge or have the success it is now experiencing.
-So, if you have never been to The Vienna, treat yourself to the best restaurant in Southbridge (especially if the Metro is filled or closed), and if you want to get away from it all in Southbridge, stay in their storybook inn would be even better.
+So, if you have never been to The Vienna, treat yourself to the best restaurant in Southbridge (especially if the Metro is filled or closed), and if you want to get away from it all in Southbridge, stay in their storybook inn for an unusual present to yourself.